rodlie/draco/docs/README.md

 # Draco Desktop Environment

-A simple desktop environment based on a stripped-down fork of Lumina.
+A simple desktop environment based on Lumina.